inigoconsulting/templer.dexterity/README.rst

 Dexterity is a content-type development tool for Plone.
 It supports Through-The-Web and filesystem development of new content types for Plone.
+Templer is a Python source package skeleton creator.

-zopeskel.dexterity provides a mechanism to quickly create Dexterity add on skeletons.
+templer.dexterity provides a mechanism to quickly create Dexterity add-on skeletons.
 It also makes it easy to add new content types to an existing skeleton.
 New content types built with this tool will support round-trip elaboration with Dexterity's TTW schema editor.